 htop --sort-key PERCENT_CPU

 This command launches Htop and sorts processes based on their CPU usage.
-It’s beneficial for quickly identifying processes that are consuming significant CPU resources.
+As a result, it’s beneficial for quickly identifying processes that are consuming significant CPU resources.

 Displaying Processes of a Specific User